What is FDM 3D printing? A guide to Fused Deposition Modeling

 However, many of these drawbacks can be managed through careful calibration, design optimization, and appropriate material selection.

-SLA vs FDM 3D printing
+SLA vs FDM 3D printing comparison

 While FDM is great for producing durable, functional parts, SLA (Stereolithography) is often the better choice when high resolution and fine surface finish are required.
 SLA uses light to cure resin, allowing for smoother, more detailed results — though it also comes with higher costs, longer cleanup, and more complex handling.
 In short, FDM excels at practicality and speed; SLA excels at detail and aesthetics.

-Applications of FDM printing
+FDM 3D printing applications

 FDM 3D printing diagram (visual explanation)